Ramón Díaz: Vasco da Gama

 On 15 July 2023, Díaz returned to Brazil after being announced as head coach of Vasco da Gama in the top tier.
 He managed to narrowly avoid relegation with the club in the last round of the 2023 Série A, and renewed his contract until 2025 on 15 December.

 On 27 April 2024, Díaz was sacked by Vasco after a 4–0 loss to Criciúma; despite Brazilian media outlets stating that he resigned just after the match, both Díaz and his son stated that they were "sacked through Twitter".

 Corinthians

 On 10 July 2024, Díaz was announced as head coach of Corinthians on a contract until December 2025.
 He led the side to the 2025 Campeonato Paulista title over rivals Palmeiras, lifting the 17th trophy of his managerial career and surpassing Helenio Herrera as the most successful Argentine coach in history.

 On 17 April 2025, however, Díaz was dismissed by the club after a 2–0 home loss to Fluminense.

 Internacional

 On 24 September 2025, Díaz was appointed head coach of Internacional also in the Brazilian top tier.
+He was sacked on 29 November, two rounds before the end of the season, as the club entered the relegation zone.